robrakaric/bobby4tempe-web/carrd/README.md

 Adds JSON-LD object to the site metadata in order to steer search engines.

-## styling-platform-items
+## styles

-Arranges all the platform items using flexbox layout.
+- Arrange all the platform items using flexbox layout.

-## styling-letter-to-editor

-Styles letter to editor in the Media section.
+- Style letter to editor in the Media section for better readability and conformance to site theme.